-We all know that academia is highly competitive, which can prompt you to being self-critical.
+We all know that academia is highly competitive, which can prompt you to become self-critical.
 Now, being a little critical of yourself helps you have bigger aspirations.
-However, if you are finding yourself being having negative self-talk all the time, please take it as a strong indicator that you are in need of self-care.
+However, if you are finding yourself engaging in negative self-talk all the time, please take it as a strong indicator that you are in need of self-care.
 Feelings of inadequacy or worthlessness can lead one to feel like a failure and trigger a state of depression.
 Try to burst the bubble of negative self-talk by accepting your limitations and celebrating your wins, whether small or big.

 7. Feeling unwell